Larry1280326/civl4220_building_segmentation/README.md

 # civl4220_building_segmentation

-## Download the dataset
-Please download the Massachusetts Buildings Dataset from this [kaggle page](https://www.kaggle.com/datasets/balraj98/massachusetts-buildings-dataset/data?select=png) and then unzip it .

 ## How to use
 ### run it on Google Colab
 Download the Jupyter Notebook `demo.py` and upload it to the Google Colab.
 Change the following code block to what you want to build before running it.